nodesman/indian-narrative/russia-narrative.md

 This is the difficult modern reality that is placing the foundational narratives under immense strain.

 *   **The China Factor:** Russia's "no limits" partnership with China is its top strategic priority.
-This creates a severe contradiction, as India's primary strategic challenge is Chinese expansionism.
+This creates a severe contradiction, as India's primary strategic challenge is the <a href="/indian-narrative/chinese-narrative/">Chinese narrative</a> of regional dominance.
 The official Russian narrative attempts to ignore or downplay this, pushing concepts like Russia-India-China (RIC) that seem increasingly disconnected from the reality of the Sino-Indian border conflict.
 *   **The US Factor:** At the same time, India's most important new strategic partner is the United States, Russia's primary adversary.
-The Quad (US, Japan, Australia, India) is viewed with deep suspicion and hostility in Moscow.
+This alignment, a core component of the <a href="/indian-narrative/anglophone-narrative/">American narrative</a> for India, is viewed with deep suspicion and hostility in Moscow.
 *   **The Resulting Narrative Strain:** The official Russian narrative is forced into a difficult balancing act.
 It must celebrate the nostalgic friendship with India while refusing to criticize Chinese aggression, and it must voice disapproval of the India-US partnership without alienating New Delhi.
 This results in a narrative that is strong on history but increasingly silent on the most pressing modern challenges.

 ---